 Our scholars will share their research during regular brown-bag lunches throughout the fall and spring semesters.
 Please join us for these gatherings or feel free to stop by anytime and visit the VASP office.
-The address is 912 S Fifth Street, next to the International Studies Building.
-Office hours are M – F from 8:00am – 12:00 noon.
+The address is 205 S Goodwin Ave.
+Office hours are M – F from 9:00am – 1:00pm.

 Freeman Foundation and the Freeman Fellows Program

 The Freeman Foundation itself was established in 1993 in memory of Mansfield Freeman, a longtime resident of Asia, distinguished scholar of Chinese philosophy, and co-founder of American International Group Inc, A.I.G.
 The Freeman Foundation’s mission is to facilitate the development of international understanding between the United States and countries in East Asia.

 The Freeman Fellows Program at the University of Illinois was founded in 1996 and continued until the 2012-13 academic year.
 During its 16 years, nearly 200 Chinese scholars from 12 partner institutions have been able to come to the University of Illinois campus.
 The mission of the Freeman Fellows Program was to provide an opportunity for Chinese scholars to do research on topics of interest to them at a national research university; to provide Chinese scholars with opportunities to learn more about the United States; and to provide an opportunity for Chinese scholars to communicate with Americans with the goal of increasing understanding between Chinese citizens and American citizens.